jonathanhogg/flitter/docs/canvas3d.md

 [constructive solid geometry](#constructive-solid-geometry).
 This includes all primitive models and nested `!transform`, `!trim`, `!union`, `!intersect` and `!difference` nodes.
 These are evaluated as mathematical functions rather than mesh operations and then the final distance field is used to create a mesh.
-The `!sdf` node is an implicit union operation on its children.

-When used within an `!sdf` node, `!trim`, `!union`, `!intersect` and `!difference` each support use of *one* of the following additional attributes to alter the boundaries between the combined surfaces (or with trim plane):
+When used within an `!sdf` node, `!trim`, `!union`, `!intersect` and `!difference` each support use of *one* of the following additional attributes to alter the boundaries between the combined surfaces (or with the trim plane):

 `smooth=` *DISTANCE*
 : A distance over which to apply a linear smoothing between surfaces.